jennymalmoe/BeachPlease/README.md

 ### User Requirements and Expectation

-* The site is designed to signal curiosity, inspiration, wanderlust.
+* The site is designed to signal easygoing, summer, fun, inspiration, wanderlust.

 * To be able to select a beach and see a map with the loacation and relevant information.

 * Display information about the different beaches and about Skåne.

-* Be able to reach ot to site owner/Beach Please!
+* Be able to reach out to site owner/Beach Please!

 * Social medialinks.

 ## Structure

-The website is designed to be consistent and intuitive, but at the same time eye catching.
+The website is designed to be consistent and intuitive, but at the same time funny and easygoing.
 The most importent content is presented in the home page (offer and call to action as well).
 The business name is placed top-left corner, since users tend to read/look top-left corner moves down and right from there.

 The site consists of four pages.
-A header that includes business name and a navigation bar and a footer with social media links will be consistent troughout all pages.
+A header that includes brand name and a navigation bar and a footer with social media and weather links will be consistent troughout all pages.

-The site focuses on beautiful and inspirering images of the beaches to attract visitors to the beaches (and Skåne).
+The site focuses on inviting and inspirering images of the beaches to attract visitors to the beaches (and Skåne).
 Thats the fist thing a visitor sees.
 Then the goal is to visit the navlinks in the order they are set.
 Next step should be "Beaches" where the visitor hopefully gets really inspired.
 Next step presents the map, that makes the vistor even more informed about where Skåne is and where the most beautiful beaches in Skåne are located.
-And lastly some contactinformation and the opportunity to contact the siteowner and add new beaches destinations ideas.
+And lastly some contactinformation and the opportunity to contact the siteowner and add own beaches destinations ideas.

 The information is briefly presented, there isn't not too much information, just enough to make the visitor interested.
 The visitor will not feel overwhelming (so the user doesn't leave the site and look for another site).